frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/erpnext_integration/paytm-integration.md

 <!-- add-breadcrumbs -->
-#Setting up Paytm
+# Paytm Integration

+**Paytm is a payment gateway provider which allows processing transactions.**

-Paytm Integration facilitates processing of payments between paytm payment portal and ERPNext.
+Paytm Integration facilitates processing of payments between Paytm payment portal and ERPNext.
 Your customers can choose to pay from any credit/debit card, UPI, Netbanking, Paytm Wallet.

-To setup Paytm,
+To setup Paytm:
-`Explore > Integrations > Paytm Settings`
+> Explore > Integrations > Paytm Settings

-#### How to get your Paytm API credentials?
+## 1.How to get your Paytm API credentials?
 1. In order to activate your API credentials, you need to login to your Paytm account.
 2. Open the Developer Settings option in the sidebar.
 3. Choose API Keys option, it should display a two types of API details(Test/Production).